 The Health and Safety of the RoboNation community is our number one priority.
 RoboNation follows all local and state health guidelines.
-We will continue to communicate with any changes to on-site protocols as we approach RoboSub 2022.
 Please follow safety guidelines at work, at home, and in the community to help slow the spread of coronavirus.